julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 ---
+layout: single
 title: "Wormwood and Lucid Dreaming"
-date: 2025-10-31
+permalink: /wormwood-and-lucid-dreaming/
+excerpt: "Explore the ancient connection between wormwood and lucid dreaming—its folklore, its dangers, and two traditional dream tea recipes used by witches and wanderers of the unseen."
+categories: herbs
 tags: [wormwood, artemisia, lucid dreaming, witchcraft, folklore, tea, dreams]
-description: Explore the ancient connection between wormwood and lucid dreaming—its folklore, its dangers, and two traditional dream tea recipes used by witches and wanderers of the unseen.
+author_profile: false
 ---

 ## Wormwood and Lucid Dreaming